patricklafrance/wmfnext-shell/README.md

 For now we won't register anything, we'll use the `runtime` to log something in the console.

-At this point, if you start both the host application and the remote application, you should see similar logs in the host application if you open dev tools:
+👉 In distinct terminals, start the remote module application with the `serve-dev` command, then the host application with the `dev` command.
+You should see similar logs in the host application if you open the dev tools:

 ```bash
 [shell] Found 1 remote modules to register